 There’s no denying yoga is ever so slowly taking over the world.
 The discipline once heavily associated with women is now being accepted by guys everywhere, due to the numerous benefits it can provide.
-These include improved muscle strength, body conditioning, flexibility and improved mental well being.
+These include improved muscle strength, body conditioning, flexibility, and improved mental well-being.

-Despite its associations with fitness, however, the clothes you wear to practice yoga need to be drastically different to those you would normally wear to the gym, or outside for a run (and you certainly wouldn’t wear your cycling lycra).
+Despite its associations with fitness, however, the clothes you wear to practice yoga need to be drastically different from those you would normally wear to the gym, or outside for a run (and you certainly wouldn’t wear your cycling lycra).

 Lululemon In Mind Pant

 They're mega-stretchy and contour to your body so you're not left with excess material dangling around.
 The fabric is sweat wicking, and mesh panels are placed in particularly sweat-prone areas to increase airflow.
 They rock a slick silhouette too, and can be had in three colours.

 For guys in either camp, the Impel Sweatpant should become a wardrobe staple.
 Not satisfied with being reserved for studio use, ALO has designed the Impel to be just as stylish when hitting the streets.
 Pockets on the sides and rear can carry your everyday essentials, while elasticated ankle cuffs keep them structured and snug, so you don't get your feet caught in them next time you try an awkward pose.

 The Spar Jogger are just that, serving up a super-soft jogger silhouette that not only keeps you warm, but is also sweat wicking.
 Multiple pockets take care of your phone, wallet and keys and you can even get a hoodie to match.